THE FAT TYPES AND THEIR EFFECTS

 RECOMMENDED AMOUNT OF FAT IN THE DIET:

-Common advice is to let 25-30 % of the energy needed to be covered by fat and the rest by carbohydrates.
+A piece of common advice is to let 25-30 % of the energy needed to be covered by fat and the rest by carbohydrates.
 However, experts do not agree at his point.
 Some recommend a low carbohydrate diet with more fat, and others recommend a high carbohydrate diet with a low-fat amount.

 In either case, the combined intake of fat and carbohydrates should not be much higher than your daily energy consumption if you have a normal or wanted weight.
 If you want to lose weight, this combined amount must be lower.
 If you want to gain weight, it should be higher.